BABY SISTER

 SYNOPSIS

-Baby Sister takes place over three weekends at a Texas lake house.
+Baby Sister is an indie drama with a hangout comedy soul that takes place over three weekends, each about a year apart, at a Texas lake house.

-RYAN, her older sister CAROLINE, and Caroline’s husband JAY visit Ryan’s mother GEORGIA, a successful novelist recently diagnosed with cancer and informed she has less than two years to live.
+Weekend 1: RYAN, her older sister CAROLINE, and Caroline’s husband JAY visit Ryan’s mother GEORGIA, a successful novelist recently diagnosed with terminal cancer.

-Georgia puts a lot of baby pressure on Caroline, unaware she’s infertile.
-That night, the sisters bond over their shared situation: Ryan, a lesbian, also can’t conceive a child with her new-ish nonbinary partner SYD.
+Georgia puts a lot of baby pressure on her eldest daughter, unaware of Caroline’s infertility.
+The sisters discuss their similar situations: Ryan, as a lesbian, also can’t conceive naturally.
 Ryan asks Caroline if she’d ever consider using a surrogate; Caroline says no.

 Ryan takes time to consider.
-She Googles egg donor profiles, skinny dips and studies her body, considers consulting Syd but chooses not to, and asks Georgia about pregnancy.
-Ultimately, Ryan tells Caroline she can’t say yes.
+She Googles egg donors, skinny dips and studies her body, considers consulting her partner Syd but chooses not to, and discusses pregnancy with Georgia.
+Ultimately, she decides she can’t handle the responsibility and tells Caroline no.

-A year later, Ryan brings Syd to the lake house.
-During the time jump, Georgia passed away and (surprise!)
-Ryan is four months pregnant!
-She’s on edge about the weekend, which is worsened when the hospital calls with news that, despite her request for three, she’ll only be allowed two guests in the delivery room.
+Weekend 2: During the time jump, Georgia passed away and Ryan changed her mind: she’s four months pregnant with Jay and Caroline’s baby.
+She’s nervous about bringing her nonbinary partner SYD to the lake house.
+To make matters worse the hospital calls with news that, despite her request for three, she’s only allowed two guests in the delivery room.
+She has to pick among Syd, Jay, and Caroline.

-Early the next morning, Ryan kayaks alone, still struggling with the pregnancy’s emotional and physical toll.
-Another pregnant kayaker appears, and the strangers sit together before going their separate ways.
+Early the next morning, an emotional Ryan kayaks alone.
+Another pregnant kayaker appears, and the strangers sit together.
 When Ryan returns to the dock, Caroline is waiting, ready to haul the kayak out of the water.

-Another year-ish later, the family gathers again at the house for Ryan and Syd’s wedding.
+Weekend 3: Another year-ish later, the family gathers again at the house for Ryan and Syd’s wedding.
 This time, baby George has joined the family.
 After the ceremony, Ryan and Caroline sneak off with George.
 The sisters agree that their mom knows everything worked out.
-Ryan holds George until he starts crying and she immediately hands him to his mom.

 Meet the Filmmakers